What should I bring with me?

 Can younger siblings stay and watch?

 Scratch is a great, fun introduction to programming.
 Anyone can learn it from a book, website or video.
-However, it’s already taught to every child in every UK primary school.
-So if we did Scratch, how would CoderDojo be any different than school?
+However, it’s already supposed to be taught to every child in every UK primary school.
+So, I thought, if we did Scratch, how would CoderDojo be any different than school?
+However it seems many schools aren’t teaching it, or are only doing a very small amount.
+Therefore we are going to start doing Scratch, for those who haven’t done much before.

-If we are making games, why aren’t we using something designed specifically for games such as Unity?
+If we are making games, why aren’t we using something designed specifically for games such as Unity or Godot?

 If we do a course where the learning objective is to learn how to make games then we may indeed use Unity.
 Or we could even use a tool that requires no programming whatsoever!
 However, with the Python course our objective is to teach Python programming, and games are just a fun way of maintaining interest while we do it.
 And I love games.